 Check out the 10 most important features of the Dyslexie font:

 1. Heavy bottom

-The centre of gravity is placed at the bottom, which avoids turning letters upside down and adds a clear base line.
+The center of gravity is placed at the bottom, avoiding turning letters upside down, while adding a clear base line.

 2. Inclined letters